Why Should YOU Attend a Computer Class?

 Google Analytics – Chris Mercer with MeasurementMarketing

 Someday computers and their software will be as easy as turning the key in the ignition.
 Until that day there’s a class I can take.
-Or a book that I can skim through.
+Or a video that I can watch.
 Or a website with a Knowledge Center I can search through.

 Before the laptop sails out the window.